samueldprice/discovery-service/missingDetails.md

 This has some side effects which I'd have to clear with the product owner first.
 - DynamoTTL settings are saved per entry.
 Therefore changes to this setting wouldnt affect the actual deletion of existing items.
 - Changes to this setting affect the filtering immediately.
 This could cause a discrepancy between the in-code filtering and the dynamo deletions.
 Depending on how severe the PO decided this is we could add code to update all records on config changes.

+### Security
+There is no mention of security of if the endpoints should be secured.
+I have assumed the security will be provided at another layer, e.g. the nextwork layer.